Aggregat-V2/auto-trace/README.md

 # auto-trace

-this starts a permanent tcpdump for VoIP analyses purposes and takes care of available disk-space
+this starts a permanent running tcpdump for VoIP analyses purposes and takes care of available disk-space